aclemons/emailrelay/doc/reference.rst

 By default the E-MailRelay server will accept all recipient addresses for incoming e-mails as valid.
-This default behaviour can be modified by using an external verifier program, specified with the *--address-verifier* command-line option, so the script can choose which recipient addresses are accepted as valid and which are rejected.
+This default behaviour can be modified by using an external verifier program, specified with the *--address-verifier* command-line option, so the verifier can choose which recipient addresses are accepted as valid and which are rejected.

+Address verifiers can also be used to identify recipient addresses that are local addresses with an associated mailbox.

-The verifier script is passed a command-line containing: (1) the recipient e-mail address as supplied by the remote client, (2) the *from* e-mail address as supplied by the client, or the empty string in the case of the *VRFY* command, (3) the IP address and port of the far end of the client
+The verifier program is passed a command-line containing: (1) the recipient e-mail address as supplied by the remote client, (2) the *from* e-mail address as supplied by the client, or the empty string in the case of the *VRFY* command, (3) the IP address and port of the far end of the client